Combining Checkpointing and Data Compression to Accelerate Adjoint-Based Optimization Problems: Compression algorithms

 Perhaps counterintuitively, compression can not only reduce the memory footprint, but also speed up an application.
 Previous work has observed that the compression and decompression time can be less than the time saved from the reduction in data that needs to be communicated across MPI nodes or between a GPU and a host computer~\cite{gpu-compression}.

-Another way of using compression to speed up adjoint-based methods is to use it \emph{instead} of checkpointing.
-If the compression ratio is sufficient to fit the entire data in memory, checkpointing is no longer necessary.
-Previous work has discussed this in the context of computational fluid dynamics~\cite{cyr2015towards} and seismic inversion using compression algorithms specifically designed for wavefields~\cite{dalmau2014lossy,boehm2016wavefield}.
+One way of using compression in adjoint-based methods is to compress all timesteps during the forward pass.
+If the compression ratio is sufficient to fit the compressed data in memory, compression can serve as an \emph{alternate strategy} to checkpointing.
+Previous work has discussed this in the context of computational fluid dynamics~\cite{cyr2015towards,marin2016large} and seismic inversion using compression algorithms specifically designed for the respective applications~\cite{dalmau2014lossy,boehm2016wavefield}.

-In this paper, we extend the previous studies by \emph{combining} checkpointing and compression.
-This is obviously useful when the data does not fit in the available memory even after compression, for example for very large adjoint problems, or for problems where the required accuracy limits the achievable compression ratios.

-Compared to the use of only checkpointing without compression, our combined method often improves performance.
-This is a consequence of the reduced size of stored program states, allowing more program states to be stored during the forward computation.
-This in turn reduces the amount of recomputation that needs to be performed.
-On the other hand, the compression and decompression itself takes time.
-We therefore provide a comprehensive performance model that predicts whether the combined method is beneficial, that is, whether the time spent compressing and decompressing is less than the time saved by reduced recomputations.

-For benchmarking we used a dual-socket Intel(R) Xeon(R) Platinum 8180M @ 2.50 Ghz (28 cores each), henceforth called Skylake.
-We discuss performance results for varying error tolerances for the lossy ZFP compression algorithm ranging from $10^0$ to $10^{-15}$, and different types of forward and adjoint computations that vary in their ratio between compute cost and state size.

-Our aim is to make this discussion independent of the hardware, application and compression algorithm.
-We therefore do not discuss whether or not the accuracy of the decompressed data is sufficient for our application, or whether other algorithms might achieve a better accuracy/compression tradeoff.